valor-software/tslint-config-valorsoft/readme.md

 It means that you have to update codelyzer and tslint to ^3.0.0 and ^5.1.0 versions (or higher).

 2. Edit your tslint.json:
- - add `"extends": "tslint-config-valorsoft"` at the beginning, before `rulesDirectory`
+ - add `"extends": "tslint-config-valorsoft"` or `"extends": ["tslint-config-valorsoft", "tslint-config-valorsoft/tslint-angular.json"],` for angular projects at the beginning, before `rulesDirectory`
- - remove all rules inside "rules" object
+ - remove all rules inside `"rules"` object
  - add your custom rules
  - add rules with editable shortname of your project.
 ```